 Avocado Paratha is an insanely delicious option for Indian takeout that you have ever dreamt of making under 30 minutes.
 And there is no close replacement for this protein-packed avocado Paratha.

-This is a fusion recipe of making Indian recipe with American vegetable.
+This is a fusion recipe for making Indian recipes with American vegetables.
 Clean eating real food is possible with pantry-ready ingredients which are available in most of the kitchens.
 Prepared with whole wheat flour, avocado, cilantro, and red chili powder.

 I’m also obsessed with repeating the same every weekend until today.
 Since it is minimal and delectable, it has been able to occupy the permanent place in our list of favorites.